Luxcompany/Varcel/README.md

 v_close(program); //ends program
 ```
 #
-Feel free to help out and make a suggestion, or (even better) a pull request!
+Feel free to help out and make a suggestion (via issues), or (even better) a pull request!